|

 Available formats: pdf Citation: BibTeX |

-subdivision with curvature control.
+Loop subdivision with curvature control.
 Ginkel, Umlauf In: K. Polthier, A. Sheffer (eds.), Eurographics Symposium on Geometry Processing, Eurographics Association, 163-171, 2006.
 In this paper the

 problem of curvature behavior around extraordinary